Ilyushin Il-18

-The Ilyushin Il-18 (Илью́шин Ил-18; NATO reporting name: Coot) is a large turboprop airliner that first flew in 1957 and became one of the best known and most durable Soviet aircraft of its era.
-The Il-18 was one of the world's principal airliners for several decades and was widely exported.
-Due to the aircraft's airframe durability, many examples achieved over 45,000 flight hours and the type remains operational in both military and (to a lesser extent) civilian capacities.
-The Il-18's successor was the long range Il-62 jet airliner.
+The Ilyushin Il-18 (Илью́шин Ил-18; NATO reporting name: Coot) is a large turboprop airliner that first flew in 1957 and became one of the best known Soviet aircraft of its era.
+The Il-18 was one of the Soviet Union's principal airliners for several decades and was widely exported.
+Due to the aircraft's durability, many examples achieved over 45,000 flight hours and the type remains operational in both military and (to a lesser extent) civilian capacities.
+The Il-18's successor was the longer-range Ilyushin Il-62.

 Design and development

 Two Soviet aircraft shared the designation Ilyushin Il-18.
 The first Il-18 was a propeller-driven airliner of 1946 but after a year of test flights that programme was abandoned.

 In the early 1950s with a need to replace older designs and increase the size of the Soviet civil transport fleet, a Soviet Council of Ministers directive was issued on 30 December 1955 to the chief designers Kuznetsov and Ivchenko to develop new turboprop engines and to Ilyushin and Antonov to design an aircraft to use these engines.
 The two aircraft designs were developed as the Ilyushin Il-18 and the Antonov An-10 and the engine chosen was the Kuznetsov NK-4 rather than the Ivchenko AI-20.

 The Il-18 design had started in 1954 before the directive was issued and experience with the piston-engined Il-18 was used although the aircraft was a new design.
 The design was for a four-engined low-wing monoplane with a circular pressurised fuselage and a conventional tail.
 The forward retracting tricycle landing gear had four wheels fitted on the main leg bogies, the main legs bogies rotated 90 degrees and retracted into the rear of the inboard engines.
 A new feature at the time was the fitting of a weather radar in the nose and it was the first Soviet airliner to have an automatic approach system.
 The aircraft has two entry doors on the port-side before and after the wing and two overwing emergency exits on each side.

 The prototype SSSR-L5811 was rolled out in June 1957 and after ground-testing it began taxi test and high-speed runs on 1 July 1957.
 On 4 July 1957 the prototype first flew from Khodynka.
 On 10 July 1957 the aircraft was flown to Moscow-Vnukovo Airport to be presented to a Soviet government commission; also present was the prototype Antonov An-10 and the Tupolev Tu-114.
 The Il-18 type was formally named Moskva and this was painted on the fuselage, although the name was not used when the aircraft entered production.